basejumpa/basejumpa/README.md

 I currently work for the VITRONIC Group.

+Even in my free time, I can't get enough of software, electronics and mechanics.
+I am a fan-boy of git, VSCode, Sphinx and GitHub.

 Besides technology, I enjoy endurance sports on land and in the water, sweet and even more salty.
 I love the breathless depths of freediving and the expansive views in the mountains.

 You can find me on [LinkedIn](https://linkedin.com/in/mann-wahrenberg) or on my [Blog](https://basejumpa.github.io).